2023 Best Economics Schools in New York

 Top 10 Best Economics Schools

 Our 2023 rankings named Teachers College at Columbia University the best school in New York for economics students.
-Located in the city of New York, Teachers College is a private not-for-profit school with a small student population.
+Located in the city of New York, Teachers College is a private not-for-profit college with a small student population.

 The average amount in student loans that economics majors at Cornell take out is $15,402.
 The average monthly payment of a loan this size is about $429, assuming that the borrower is on a 10-year repayment plan.

-Full Economics at Cornell University Report
+Read full report on Economics at Cornell University

 After completing their degree, economics graduates from Colgate carry an average student debtload of $16,763.